Traveling Tips for Your Dog: Enjoying Adventures Together

 As someone who regularly travels for my employer, I discovered Bring Fido.
 For the times that we need a pet-friendly hotel, Bring Fido is an app that you can load onto your phone that easily helps to identify hotels that allow pets with reviews and helpful information.
 The app is a great addition to your phone to help you plan your trip and to use it on the road if you need it.

-I would want to caution you to be realistic.
-Before you get a dog with the idea that you will take it along on your travels, consider that not all pets enjoy travel.
-This could be due to anxiety or even motion sickness.
+Before you get a dog with the idea that you will take it with you on your travels, consider that not all pets enjoy travel.
+Many pets experience anxiety or even motion sickness which could display as excessive panting, vomiting, whining, pacing, or reactive behavior when encountering other people or other pets/animals.
 As much as we wanted Pepper to love traveling with us, we would never have forced her to go if it was a terrible experience for her.

 My hope is that you can enjoy your travels with your best friend like we do and I hope my tips can help your experience!